by Joe Tracy, editor of Theme Park Magazine

 Next to speak was Martin Coat of Dank Parish.
 Dank Parish’s closest partner is Boomtown Fair, a music festival built like a movie set without tents or stages.
-Coat told the summit Boomtown hosts more than 70,000 guests over the period of 5 days, and that 1000 actors can be participating at one time.
-Boomtown has been telling an immersive story over the course of 10 years, with missions set each year for fairgoers to complete.
+Coat told the summit Boomtown hosts more than 70,000 guests over the period of 5 days, and that 1000 actors can take part at one time.
+Boomtown has been telling an immersive story over the course of 10 years, with missions set each year for fair-goers to complete.

-Next, artistic director Owen Kingston of Parabolic Theatre made the case for interactive performances that gives the audience unlimited choices.
+Next, artistic director Owen Kingston of Parabolic Theatre made the case for interactive performances that give the audience unlimited choices.

 Robin McNicholas of Marshmallow Laser Feast, when discussing the innovations in the immersive industry, was “excited for the new roles for the audience.”

 Following that, Tristan Bruemmer of the French Association of Immersive Artists talked about helping conventional artists transition, giving them the tools they need to survive in the current environment.
 He says the immersive industry is still new in France.

 The team from Obeken joined the virtual panel from Japan.
 They specialize in haunted houses and have pivoted to some virtual experiences this past year.
 They think it’s important to offer all sides of the story.